encuestame/encuestame/README.markdown

 encuestame open source social survey
 ====================

-For information on how to build encuestame, check out its [documentation](http://wiki.encuestame.org/display/DOC/How+to+build+Encuestame).
+For information on how to build encuestame, check out [documentation](http://wiki.encuestame.org/display/DOC/How+to+build+Encuestame).

 ## Current Version Info